-Common stock offered by us 5,000,000 shares
+Common stock offered by us shares

-Over-allotment option 750,000 shares
+Over-allotment option shares

-Common stock to be outstanding after this offering 24,021,725 shares
+Common stock to be outstanding after this offering shares

-We intend to use the net proceeds of this offering, combined with our current cash and cash equivalents and anticipated collaboration payments, to fund approximately \$70 million of clinical development expenses for margetuximab and MGA271; approximately \$30 million to fund research and development expenses to advance our remaining product candidates, including MGD006, MGD007 and MGD010; and the remainder for working capital and general corporate purposes, which may include other research and development programs, in-licensing or acquiring other products or technologies.
-See "Use of
+Use of proceeds We intend to use the net proceeds of this offering, combined with our current cash and cash equivalents and anticipated collaboration payments, to fund approximately \$70 million of clinical development expenses for margetuximab and MGA271; approximately \$30 million to fund research and development expenses to advance our remaining product candidates, including MGD006, MGD007 and MGD010; and the remainder for working capital and general corporate purposes, which may include other research and development programs, in-licensing or acquiring other products or technologies.
+See "Use of Proceeds."

-Proceeds.'